How does the Netherlands comply with EU law?

 Our audit found that the Netherlands was making slow progress towards this target and the EU had initiated an EU Pilot procedure against it in 2016.
 The Netherlands then concluded an agreement with Denmark under which it purchased surplus Danish renewable energy to make up for its own shortfall.
 The agreement has not increased the proportion of renewable energy generated in the Netherlands.

 When the agreement was concluded, the Commission closed the EU Pilot and did not initiate an infringement procedure.
 However, an infringement procedure (INFR(2021)0310) concerning renewable energy was brought against the Netherlands in 2021.
 The Commission thinks the Netherlands has not implemented the 2018 Renewable Energy Directive on time.
-This infringement procedure has not yet been closed.
+This infringement procedure has at present (autumn 2024) not yet been closed.
+The European Commission opened a second infringement procedure against the Netherlands (together with 25 other member states) in September 2024 concerning the incomplete transposition of certain aspects of the revised Renewable Energy Directive before 1 July 2024.

 An amendment of the Renewable Energy Directive is part of the Commission’s Fit for 55 package.
 Its goal is to lower net greenhouse gas emissions by 55% by 2030 relative to 1990.
 The target for the share of renewable energy in the EU has been raised to 38-40% by 2030.